 And so, but now I'm having sources saying, well, we might have, you know, he might have been off.

-I'm like, you're telling me that the most liberal county in Nevada in Vegas might have been off as many as 30,000 votes.
+I'm like, you're telling me that the most liberal county in Nevada, in Vegas, might have been off as many as 30,000 votes.

 That math flips on him.

-That's that's the danger in all of this.
+That's the danger in all of this.

-Let's assume we're right, and Carrie Lake is going to end up being the governor.
+Let's assume we're right and Carrie Lake is going to end up being the governor.

 At some point, when she takes the lead, let's say you're a Democrat.